hc825b/hc825b.github.io/_pages/projects.md

 the formal model is faithfully representing or over-approximating all behaviors of the actual cyber-physical system.
 Validating this assumption can be as hard as solving the following open problems:
 + Resolve the Sim2Real gap
-+ Formalize Operational Design Domain (ODD) in autonomous driving literatures or Foreseeable Operating Conditions in overarching properties defined by FAA (**TODO** explain the connection from the assumption to the open problems.)
++ Formalize Operational Design Domain (ODD) (in autonomous driving literatures) or Foreseeable Operating Conditions (in overarching properties defined by FAA)

+(**TODO** explain the connection from the assumption to the open problems.)

-In my opinion, it is more practical to view formal proofs as an approach to avoid the simulation and testing of *simple* scenarios.
+In my opinion, it is more practical to view formal proofs as an approach to reduce the amount of simulation and testing of *simple* scenarios.
+This leads to three

+**Guided Search in Testing.**
 If we avoid the scenarios where formal proofs already can provide safety guarantees, we can guide the search of rare scenarios to expose unsafe behaviors faster.
 This in turn should speed up the whole verification and testing process.

+**Runtime Monitoring.**
+(**TODO** Describe how we may construct executable monitors over only observed variables.)
+We can integrate this monitor into the system to ensure safety.
+For instance, it can serve as the logic to switch between high performance controllers and high-assurance controllers in the [simplex architecture](https://doi.org/10.1109/MS.2001.936213) coined by Prof. Lui Sha.